geometrid/plancast-python/README.markdown

 Discover friends from a social network linked to the authenticated user's Plancast account:
     plan.discover_friends({'service': 'twitter'})

+Create a new plan:
+    plan.update({
+        'what': 'Drinks For Everyone',
+        'when': 'September 20th @ 7pm',
+        'where': 'The Rhino',
+    })

-The plancast.py file has all the required parameters and options required for each implemeneted API call.
-More will come as I go through the Plancast API, but the current implementations should be working.
+The plancast.py file has all the required parameters and options required for each API call.

-Inspired by the Ruby version from [Wynn Netherland](http://github.com/pengwynn/plancast)
+Inspired plenty by the Ruby version from [Wynn Netherland](http://github.com/pengwynn/plancast)